Ski season is booming in Berkshire County despite pandemic

-“Its been a tradition all those five years, especially with COVID is hard having our kids all cooped up so yeah we were very excited to get back on the slopes,” said Douglas
+“It’s been a tradition all those five years, especially with COVID is hard having our kids all cooped up so yeah we were very excited to get back on the slopes,” said Douglas Rosenzweig of Brooklyn, New York.

 “We planned this all out a couple days in advance, sat down figured out what we need for staff, and what we needed to do to make it a fun safe day,” said Eric Vanoostveen, General Manager at Otis Ridge.

-Its very easy to maintain physical distancing out on the trails, so really the only difference for skiers and riders is wearing a mask, but even that hasn’t been a big deal for people here.
+It’s very easy to maintain physical distancing out on the trails, so really the only difference for skiers and riders is wearing a mask, but even that hasn’t been a big deal for people.

 “You get used to it, I used to have it fog up the goggles but now it doesn’t,” said Bob Montbach, of Chatham.
 “You haven’t had a problem with it either right?”